Who’s who

 Martin Beaman, Exeter

 Martin graduated in Medicine from King’s College Hospital in London in 1979.
 He undertook his postgraduate training in London, the Midlands and Manchester before moving to Exeter as a Consultant Physician and Nephrologist.
-He was Clinical Director of Medicine (1995-2000) during which time he graduated with an MBA in Health Executive Management.
+He was Clinical Director of Medicine (1995 to 2000) during which time he graduated with an MBA in Health Executive Management.

 Throughout his time in Exeter he provided care to patients with kidney disease living in Torbay and South Devon visiting both Torbay and Newton Abbot Hospital on a weekly basis for over 20 years.